 - 1) A homeowner may request that the late fee be waived, and/or to pay the assessment over time, on a payment plan. - 2) Only homeowners in good standing may request relief.
-Good standing means that the homeowner is current with prior assessment payments, and has no remaining unpaid, prior-year assessments, fees or interest. - 3) It is the BPRA Board's preference that: - i. any request for relief be filed prior to the deadline for "timely" payment (historically fixed as March 31st); - ii. any request be accompanied by a good-faith payment of at least one-third of the Annual Assessment amount; - iii. any request be submitted in writing; - iv. any request uses the BPRA relief form found on the StrathmoreBelPre.org website; and - v. any request be submitted via first class mail or e-mail - D. Criteria for Relief - Payment of the full assessment and interest are required under the Covenants and by order of the Montgomery County Commission on Common Ownership Communities.1 - 2) Payment of the Annual Assessment may not be waived and must be paid in full. - 3) Simple interest (generated per month) also may not be waived. - 4) Relief is limited to:
+Good standing means that the homeowner is current with prior assessment payments, and has no remaining unpaid, prior-year assessments, fees or interest. - 3) It is the BPRA Board's preference that: - i. any request for relief be filed prior to the deadline for "timely" payment (historically fixed as March 31st); - ii. any request be accompanied by a good-faith payment of at least one-third of the Annual Assessment amount; - iii. any request be submitted in writing; - iv. any request uses the BPRA relief form found on the StrathmoreBelPre.org website; and - v. any request be submitted via first class mail or e-mail i. terms providing the homeowner additional time in which to make payment before the BPRA refers the matter to its attorney or files a lien on the property; and/or